lingsamuel/Nymph/README.md

 ## Flag Operator

-Flag operators add flags to properties.
+Flag operators add validators to object.

 All available flags:

+- `$remove`: Remove listed properties and indicates they should be removed.
 - `$keep`: Indicates property shouldn't be removed.
 - `$keep-ref`: Indicates property value should exactly same as a reference.

-Flags won't change any operator behavior, it only raises warnings if violates flag semantics.
+Flags won't change any other operator behavior, it only raises warnings if violates flag semantics.

+### `$remove`

+Type: `List<String>`.

+`$remove` contains a name list of property which should be removed.

 ### `$keep`